-What would you say your main duties as a caretaker are?
+What would you say are your main duties as a caretaker?

-I also remind him to exercise as well.
-It's very important that he exercises, so if he walks daily then his numbers are very good.
-If he doesn’t, the numbers will definitely go high.
+I also remind him to exercise.
+If he walks daily, his numbers are very good.
+If he doesn’t, the numbers will definitely go higher.

 But at the end of the day, he’s very independent, so it's hard for me to monitor everything for him all the time.